2022 Western Illinois Leathernecks football team

-The 2022 Western Illinois Leathernecks football team represented Western Illinois University as a member of the Missouri Valley Football Conference (MVFC) during the 2022 NCAA Division I FCS football season.
-They were led by first-year head coach Myers Hendrickson.
-The Leathernecks played their home games at Hanson Field in Macomb, Illinois.
+The 2022 Western Illinois Leathernecks football team represented Western Illinois University as member of the Missouri Valley Football Conference (MVFC) during the 2022 NCAA Division I FCS football season.
+Led by first-year head coach Myers Hendrickson, the Leathernecks compiled an overall record of 0–11 with a mark of 0–8 in conference play, placing last out of 11 teams in the MVFC.
+Western Illinois played home games at Hanson Field in Macomb, Illinois.